T1International Advocacy Partners

 T1International does not accept pharmaceutical industry funding or any funds that would compromise or influence our ability to advocate.
 However, we are committed to working in the spirit of openness, collaboration and partnership to advocate for systemic change.
 We are always willing to have an open and respectful dialogue with any individual or organization, even if our opinions differ.

 We believe that by working together we can make a bigger impact in the lives of people living with diabetes than if we were only working as individual organisations.
-We are proud to work in partnership with the Sonia Nabeta Foundation for our joint Pamoja Advocacy Program, and with many other partners all over the globe.
+Partners work with T1International on specific, focused and time-bound projects or programs.
+Partnerships have mutual recognition and involve written agreements.
+Most partners are also allies.

 Diabète et méchant (France): Responding to inaccuracies and clichés about diabetes, particularly in its minority and atypical forms (type 1, LADA, MODY, etc.), by giving a voice to patients, their relatives and caregivers.

 Diabetes Youth Care (Ghana): Diabetes YouthCare provides education and medical support to encourage personal growth, knowledge acquisition and independence.

 Diabet Centro (Guatemala): Diabet Centro aims to redesign the health care model for adult chronic diseases, to make early and timely diagnosis and treatment.
 They focus on client participation in their treatment.

 Diabetes Fighters Trust (India): Unifying the voice of different NGOs, initiatives, and communities along with healthcare experts, educators, policymakers, market leaders with the People living with Diabetes to work together towards advocating for our basic rights, evidence-based research, innovation and integrated approach to diabetes management.

 Diabetes LATAM (Panama): Educating and supporting people with type 1 diabetes and their families.